OneMeanDragon/BotTemplate/README.md

 MainInputC - Singleton class for the main input box on the main window (subclass).

-wTimer - Multi purpos timer class.
+wTimer - Multi purpos window timer class.